microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserOAuth2PermissionGrant.md

 ```

 ## Description
-the Get-EntraBetaUserOAuth2PermissionGrant cmdlet gets an oAuth2PermissionGrant object for the specified user in Azure Active Directory (AD).
+The Get-EntraBetaUserOAuth2PermissionGrant cmdlet gets an oAuth2PermissionGrant object for the specified user in Azure Active Directory (AD).

 ## Examples